mehulkar/mehulkar.com/source/blog/2020/01/2020-home-screen.html.md

 I missed doing this for the past couple years, but starting again.
 Here are the [2016](/blog/2016-home-screen) and [2017](/blog/2017-home-screen) posts.

+Note: these screenshots were originally inspired by M.G Siegler, so [check out his home screen also][8].

 ## 2020

 ![2020 home screen](/images/2020-home-screen.png)